Science and politics tied up in global race for a vaccine

-But it also underscored how, like the space race, the competition to have the first vaccine is about international rivalries as well as science.
+But the claim underscored how, like the space race, the competition to have the first vaccine is about international rivalries as well as science.
 The first nation to develop a way to defeat the novel coronavirus will achieve a kind of moonshot victory and the global status that goes along with it.

 That's valuable to Putin, whose popularity at home has declined amid a stagnant economy and the ravages of the virus outbreak.